Alfresco/docs-alfresco/enterprise-viewer/latest/config/suggested-redact.md

 1. Create an Extension Content Accelerator AMP.

-    See [Extension Content Accelerator]({% link content-accelerator/latest/develop/extension-content-accelerator.md %}) for more details.
+    Follow the steps in [Extension Content Accelerator]({% link content-accelerator/latest/develop/extension-content-accelerator.md %}) in the Content Accelerator documentation, and then return to this page.

 2. Locate or create the `alfresco/module/com.tsgrp.opencontent` path.